dataluscorp/browser/toolkit/components/telemetry/docs/obsolete/fhr/dataformat.rst

 org.mozilla.hotfix.update
 -------------------------

-This measurement contains results from the Firefox update hotfix.
+This measurement contains results from the Datalus update hotfix.

-The Firefox update hotfix bypasses the built-in application update mechanism and installs a modern Firefox.
+The Datalus update hotfix bypasses the built-in application update mechanism and installs a modern Datalus.

 Version 1
 ^^^^^^^^^